Ricoh GR III vs Sony A7C

 It is notable that the A7C has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GR III does not feature such a mic input.

 Both the GR III and the A7C are recent models that are part of the current product line-up.
 The GR III replaced the earlier Ricoh GR II, while the A7C does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Sony websites.
+Further information on the features and operation of the GR III and A7C can be found, respectively, in the Ricoh GR III Manual (free pdf) or the online Sony A7C Manual.

 So what conclusions can be drawn?
 Is the Ricoh GR III better than the Sony A7C or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.